 Myths About Placenta Previa

-• Not all women with placenta previa experience heavy bleeding; some may have little to none.
+- Not all women with placenta previa experience heavy bleeding — some have little to none.

-• A cesarean delivery is often required, but women with marginal previa might still have a vaginal delivery.
+- A cesarean delivery is often required, but women with marginal previa may still be candidates for a vaginal delivery.

-• Previous placenta previa doesn’t mean future pregnancies will be complicated; most women have healthy pregnancies despite a small recurrence risk.
+- A previous case of placenta previa doesn’t mean future pregnancies will be complicated.
+Most women go on to have healthy pregnancies, even though a small recurrence risk remains.

 What to Discuss With Your Healthcare Provider